 Some relationships are simply not worth the drama.
 You can save yourself a lot of pain if you commit to only dating people who are stable and have their act together.
 Relationships are challenging enough.
 Why shed needless tears by getting involved with dysfunctional people.

-2. Don’t overreact and embarrass yourself.
 When someone you love rejects you, it’s easy to overreact.
-The pain and confusion from a break up can cause you to do just about anything to get your bf/gf back or perhaps to get revenge on your ex by causing them pain.
+The pain and confusion from a breakup can cause you to do just about anything to win your bf/gf back OR to cause them pain through revenge.
 So be sure to think twice before:

 - Posting anything to social media.
 Once it’s out there the world will see…even if you later delete it.
-A day later you might wonder “What was I thinking?”
+A day later you might wonder “What was I thinking?” and be embarrassed.
 The fact is, you weren’t thinking.
 You were reacting.

 - Behaving obsessively, such as driving by your ex’s house 100 times or calling your ex over and over again.
 These kinds of reactions will just make your self-esteem sink lower.
 Hold your head high and go on with life.